xd009642/xd-tts/slides/historic_systems.typ

   - Adding them together creates sounds
   - By modelling how they change we can combine and make a sound
   - Good intelligibility and runtime but sounds robotic
-  - Very low level modelling of speech so hard to develop ]
+  - Very low-level modelling of speech so hard to develop ]

 #slide[